Kenya-DK/quantframe-react/README.md

 You can download the latest release from [here](https://github.com/Kenya-DK/quantframe-react/releases)

 ### OR Build it from source
-If you prefer to build it locally for whatever reason, heres what you need:
+If you prefer to build it locally for whatever reason, here's what you need:
 #### Step 1.
 Install Pre-Requisites

 Follow the [Tauri Pre-requisites](https://tauri.app/v1/guides/getting-started/prerequisites) guide to get necessary dependencies.